anoban/NNetworks/README.md

 - Test dataset - 0.263800 (26.38%)
 --------------

 Fashion MNIST datasets was designed intentionally as a superior alternative to the MNIST datasets as the former is too simple that even a naive network could make decent predictions using it.
 The problem with MNIST is that the information encoded in the image pixels are not that complex to easily materialize a good enough digit classifier.
-And the number of classification categories were just 10, 0 through 9.

-Introducing more sophisticated, visually similar shapes, the model now needs to capture more nuanced, granular patterns in the images to make good enough predictions (The differences between a woman's top and a tshirt aren't as pronounced as the differences between 1 and 2, particularly in images made of just 28 x 28 pixels).
-Our `NNetworkMinimal` class design is way too simple for complex learning endeavours, hence the poor accuracy scores!
+As Fashion MNIST introduces more sophisticated visually similar shapes, the model now needs to capture more nuanced, granular patterns in the images to make good enough predictions (e.g. the visual differences between a woman's top and a tshirt aren't as pronounced as the differences between the digits 1 and 2, particularly in low resolution images (28 x 28 pixels to be precise)).
+Our `NNetworkMinimal` class design is way too simple for complex learning endeavours, hence the poor accuracy scores with Fashion MNIST datasets.

 --------------
-___And this is the rationale for the `NNExtended` subproject, to implement a model sophisticated enough to make decent predictions on Fashion MNIST datasets, but this time in C++.___
+___This is the rationale for the `NNExtended` subproject, to implement a model sophisticated enough to make decent predictions on Fashion MNIST datasets, but this time in C++.___

 --------------